Competition in Costly Talk: Concluding Remarks

 \section{Concluding Remarks}

-This article studies a multi-sender signaling model with two informed senders and one uninformed decision maker.
-Senders have perfectly correlated information, which they can misreport at a cost that is tied to the magnitude of misrepresentation.
-This setting covers a number of applications in economics and politics, including electoral campaigns, contested takeovers, lobbying, informative advertising, and judicial decision making.
+This paper presents a model of adversarial communication between two perfectly informed senders and one uninformed decision maker.
+Senders can misreport information at a cost that is tied to the magnitude of misrepresentation.
+Misreporting costs represent, e.g., direct costs due to technological constraints or indirect costs due to expected reputation damages.
+The setting considered here covers several applications, including electoral campaigns, contested takeovers, lobbying, informative advertising, and judicial decision making.
+The main results show that equilibria where the decision maker obtains her complete-information payoff do not withstand refinements.
+The imposition of a minimal and natural beliefs structure generates robust equilibria with desirable properties where information transmission is only partial.

-I restrict attention to equilibria of this model where the decision maker's posterior beliefs satisfy a first-order stochastic dominance condition.
-Fully revealing, receiver-efficient, and pure-strategy equilibria exist, but they are not robust.
-I identify two natural restrictions on the decision maker's posterior beliefs under which equilibria are essentially unique, robust, and always exist.
-I dub equilibria that satisfy these two conditions as ``direct equilibria.''

-Therefore, this paper provides a tractable and appealing approach to studying strategic communication from multiple senders with common information that is neither fully verifiable nor totally ``cheap.''
-As an application of direct equilibria, I study the informative value of judicial procedures and show that, when information is not fully verifiable, then inquisitorial systems may be superior to adversarial systems.
+The analysis conducted in this paper provides a tractable and appealing approach to studying adversarial communication of information that is neither fully verifiable nor entirely ``cheap.''
+Previous work shows that communication games typically display fully revealing equilibria when there are multiple senders or when misreporting is costly.
+By contrast, the analysis conducted here shows that revealing outcomes are not robust when the decision maker's problem is judicial, even with two competing senders.
+This finding enables us to model situations where information asymmetries can effectively result in persuasion, even when misreporting is costly and senders' reports can be cross-validated.

-The transmission of information takes place in a qualitatively different way in direct equilibria of this model than in equilibria of related models of strategic communication.
-I conclude that the introduction of misreporting costs is not just a technical twist that adds an element of realism to the model; rather, it is an essential component to understanding how and how much information can be plausibly transmitted in this setting.\footnote{Accounting for misreporting costs also allows one to perform comparative statics on such costs.
-For example, it allows one to study the effects of ``fake news laws'' or of technological advancements such as ``deepfake videos'' that affect senders' misreporting costs.
-This is left for future research.}